IAmBaut/ImgboardTools/README.md

 ## Usage

-Works as a CLI tool.
+Works like most CLI tools.
 To get started use

     python ImgboardTools.py -h